-I’ve only now come to the realization that I have always seen people as inherently good.
+I’ve only now come to the realisation that I have always seen people as inherently good.
 Yes, I have been done a wrong in my life – I’ve had people do horrible things to me and I’ve even said, done or thought horrible things myself, but more specifically – I’m talking about men.
 These last few days have shown me some truly ugly sides of men that were ~important~ to a friend and I.

 If the point of this post isn’t clear, let me clarify – it is about men who are Mr Big Shot, all-talk, loud, confident, sassy and present – but who are also lying, cheating and cowardly excuses of a person.